ALLways Learning Series

 We cover topics both big and small in scope, from local to international, and from arts to sciences.
 We aim to offer lively talks, from engaging speakers, that anyone in the audience can enjoy.
 No registration is required.

-This term we are thrilled to announce we will be moving to the KC Irving Environmental Centre Auditorium for our sessions.
+Sessions take place at the KC Irving Environmental Centre Auditorium.
 The Irving Centre is located at 32 University Avenue.
 The room is located on the lower level of the building.
 There is a side-entrance on that level, or an elevator is available if you arrive on the main floor.
 This room has limited seating, and due to fire regulations, we must close the door once the room is full, so please plan to arrive early.
 All events take place 2:00-3:00.

 Inclement Weather Cancellation Policy